 Welcome to Jeunes Queer Youth!

-Are you a young person who identifies as queer, trans?
-Are you an youth ally to the LGBTQ+ community?
+Are you a young person who identifies as a lesbian, gay, bisexual, queer, trans, non binary, questionning?
 Ever felt that learning about sexual health is important but never had the opportunity to learn from a trusted, non-judgmental source?
 Enter Jeunes Queer Youth!
 We are a five year program funded by the Public Health Agency of Canada and we aim to provide queer and trans youth with the funds and resources needed to put on their own sex ed initiatives!

 We believe that access to sexual health information is a basic human right.
 With Quebec’s decision to remove mandatory sex ed in schools in 2005, there has been a huge gap in basic safer sex knowledge for youth, especially those who don’t identify as cisgender or straight.
 We believe that there is a need for non-heteronormative sex ed that is inclusive, queered and tailored specifically for queer and trans youth.